Najo-ukwho/OS-EXPOS/README.md

 - **XSM Simulator** – To simulate hardware and OS behavior.
 - **ExpL Compiler** – For writing and compiling user-level programs.
+- **SpL Compiler** – For writing and compiling kernal-level programs.
+- **XFS Interface** – For loading files from UNIX machine to XSM machine.